Peterchauu/CPSC-471-Network-Programming/p1-group8/README.md

 - ls   : list files on the server
 - get  : download a file from the server
 - put  : upload a file to the server
-- quit : disconnect from the server
+- exit : disconnect from the server

 ------------------------------------